JT8D-17/x-plane-utility-scripts/Linux benchmarking/Readme.md

 When posting benchmarking results, any other useful info that could have influence on performance should be stated.

-**X-Plane's benchmark appears to be mostly CPU-limited (at higher cettings), so you will not see much, if any difference from testing different GPUs!**
+**X-Plane's benchmark appears to be mostly CPU-limited (at higher settings), so you will not see much, if any difference from testing different GPUs!**

 &nbsp;